cscart/docs/en/install/digitalocean.rst

 .. note::

     You’ll need an SSH client to connect to your server, execute the configuration script, and install CS-Cart.
-Here are free, commonly-used SSH-clients:
+Here are free, commonly-used SSH clients:

     * Mac OS X: Terminal, iTerm 2
     * Linux: Terminal, KDE Konsole, XTerm